Ulzana's Raid: Writing

-The film is an original screenplay by Alan Sharp, who said he was inspired by John Ford's 1956 western The Searchers because he regarded it as "the best film I have ever seen".
+The film is an original screenplay by Alan Sharp, who said he was inspired by John Ford's 1956 Western The Searchers, because he regarded it as "the best film I have ever seen".
 Sharp later described Ulzana's Raid as:

 Apart from being my sincere homage to Ford [...] an attempt to express allegorically the malevolence of the world and the terror mortals feel in the face of it.
 We all have our own notions of what constitutes the ultimate in fear, from personal phobias to periods in history. [...]
 Three historical landscapes that I shudder most to consider are the Third Reich, Turkey during the First World War, and the American Southwest during the years 1860–86. [...]
 In Ulzana's Raid I am not intent on presenting a reasoned analysis of the relationship between the aboriginie and the colonizer.
 The events described in the film are accurate in the sense they have factual equivalents, but the final consideration was to present an allegory in whose enlarged features we might perceive the lineaments of our own drama, caricatured, but not falsified. [...]
 The Ulzana of the Ulzana's Raid is not the Chiricahua Apache of history, whose raid was more protracted and ruthless and daring than the one I had written about.
 He is the expression of my idea of the Apache as the spirit of the land, the manifestation of its hostility and harshness.

-Lancaster later said in 1972 that in his entire career the only "first screenplays" that he really liked were Birdman of Alcatraz and Ulzana's Raid.
+Lancaster later said in 1972 that in his entire career, the only "first screenplays" that he really liked were Birdman of Alcatraz and Ulzana's Raid.

-Aldrich later claimed "From the time we started to the time we finished the picture, I'd say fifty, sixty percent of it [the script] was changed.
+Aldrich later claimed, "From the time we started to the time we finished the picture, I'd say 50, 60 percent of it [the script] was changed.
 Alan Sharp, the writer, was very amenable and terribly helpful.
 And terribly prolific.
-He can write twenty-five pages a day.
+He can write 25 pages a day.
 He couldn't agree more with my political viewpoint—so that was no problem.
 And fortunately, Lancaster and I felt pretty much the same about the picture.
 It was good that I had support from Sharp and Lancaster, because I don't have the highest regard for Carter DeHaven, the producer."

 Casting

-It would be the first time Burt Lancaster and Robert Aldrich had worked together since Vera Cruz (1954).
+This was the first time Burt Lancaster and Robert Aldrich had worked together since Vera Cruz (1954).
 Aldrich said Lancaster's character, John McIntosh, was named after John McIntire, the actor who played the Indian scout Al Sieber in the film Apache he directed in 1954.
 It was an "inside joke ...
 I'm not sure that Alan Sharp ever knew just why we did that."

 Filming

-The film was shot on location in the southeast of Tucson, Arizona, at the Coronado National Forest and in Nogales, as well as in the Valley of Fire State Park, Nevada.
+The film was shot on location in the southeast of Tucson, Arizona, at the Coronado National Forest, and in Nogales, as well as in the Valley of Fire State Park, Nevada.